 Breakups can be very tricky.
 Sometimes we part ways amicably, while other times there is a lot of pain, anger, and hatred.
-No matter what, most of the times there is a lack of closure.
-But that doesn’t mean you owe anything to anyone.
+No matter what, most of the time there is a lack of closure, which can make you think about whether or not, do I owe anything your ex.
+Maybe you do, or maybe you don’t owe anything to anyone, especially to your ex.

-In the post below Dr. Nerdlove comes to your rescue and answers some questions for you
+In the post below Dr. Nerdlove comes to your rescue and answers some questions for you, about whether or not you owe your anything.
+So, let’s get down to know more about whether or not, you owe your ex anything or not.

 Ask Dr. NerdLove: Do I Owe Anything To My Ex?